Treowen Stars F.C.

+History

 Treowen Stars were formed in 1926 in the village of Treowen, near Newbridge, and played most of their early football in the Abertillery & District and West Monmouthshire Leagues.

-It was in the early 70's under the chairmanship of Archie Davies that Treowen by now in the Monmouthshire Senior League planted the seeds of success.
-In 1973, new changing rooms were erected just below the field, at Bush Park, largely paid for with proceeds of a very successful Tote, run by the Committee at the time.
+It was in the early 1970's under the chairmanship of Archie Davies that Treowen, by now in the Monmouthshire Senior League, planted the seeds of success.
+In 1973, new changing rooms were erected just below the field at Bush Park, largely paid for with proceeds of a successful tote run by the Committee at the time.
 It wasn't until 1984 that the club was given licence to sell alcohol on the premises.
-It didn't take long though to reconstruct the inside of the building, since a very strong social element had been very instrumental in keeping the club going financially.
+It didn't take long though to reconstruct the inside of the building, since a very strong social element had been instrumental in keeping the club going financially.

 In 1980 the Gwent County League had been formed from a merger of the Monmouthshire Senior League and the Gwent Premier League.
 In 1985–86, Treowen Stars won promotion from Division 3 of the Gwent County League and started the climb up the ladder.
 In 1990–91, Treowen gained promotion from Division 2 and a year later clinched the Division 1 title at the first attempt.
-This was at the time of the introduction of the Pyramid system and Treowen were offered a place in the Welsh League.
-Within weeks the required ground improvements were completed and Treowen entered the Welsh League.
+This coincided with a restructuring of the Welsh football pyramid and Treowen were offered a place in the Welsh Football League.
+Within weeks, the required ground improvements were completed and Treowen entered the league.

-In 1992–93, the clubs first season in the Welsh League, the Stars won Division 3 by March, winning 21 and drawing 4 of the 26 league games.
-The following year Treowen won promotion again, this time finishing runners-up, losing out on goal difference to Taffs Well.
-In the same season, 1993-94 they also finished runners-up in the Welsh League Cup losing to Barry Town at Coychurch Road, Bridgend.
+In 1992–93, the club's first season in the league, The Stars won the Welsh Football League Division Three title in March, winning 21 and drawing 4 of their 26 league games.
+Treowen won promotion again the following year, this time as Welsh Football League Division Two runners-up, having lost out on goal difference to Taffs Well.
+The 1993–94 season also saw them reach the Welsh League Cup final, losing to Barry Town at Coychurch Road, Bridgend.